Image of the Month

 X‐ray Diffraction (XRD) analysis is applicable only to crystalline materials and is most often used to determine the identity of phases or compounds in a sample.
 Most samples are powders, but the XRDs in the EMX are also able to analyse solid samples and thin films (glancing incidence).

-Visit the Access page to find out how to register.
+Visit the booking and training page to find out how to register.